 Steel, which Molding Technology Solutions sources both directly and indirectly through its component suppliers, is the primary material used in the manufacturing of its products.
 Molding Technology Solutions does not enter into derivative financial instruments to hedge its commodity price risk and currently does not have a significant number of long-term supply contracts with key suppliers.
 Molding Technology Solutions has developed a global network of reliable, low-cost suppliers in order to secure its supply needs.
 Difficulties experienced by third-party suppliers can interrupt our ability to obtain materials or components and ultimately to supply products to customers.
 While global supply chains have recently suffered from various headwinds, those supporting Molding Technology Solutions products have generally remained intact, providing access to sufficient inventory of the key materials needed for manufacturing.
-However, Molding Technology Solutions has largely been able to mitigate the impact on our consolidated results of operations.
+However, Molding Technology Solutions has experienced significant delays of certain raw materials and components, but has largely been able to mitigate the impact on our consolidated results of operations.
 Molding Technology Solutions continues to identify and qualify alternative sources to mitigate risk associated to single or sole source supply continuity, and has and may continue to purchase certain materials in safety stock where we have supply chain continuity concerns.